sigsum/sigsum/api.md

 Log requests and responses are transmitted using simple ASCII encodings, for a smaller dependency than alternative parsers like JSON or percent-encoded URLs.
 Some input and output data is binary: cryptographic hashes and signatures.
-Binary data must be lower-case base16-encoded, also known as lower-case hex encoding.
+Binary data must be base16-encoded, also known as hex encoding.
 Using hex as opposed to base64 is motivated by it being simpler, favoring ease of decoding and encoding over efficiency on the wire.
+Hex decoding is case-insensitive.

 We use the [Trunnel](https://gitweb.torproject.org/trunnel.git) [description language](https://www.seul.org/~nickm/trunnel-manual.html)